semrush/intergalactic/website/docs/style/design-tokens/design-tokens.md

 ### What is a theme?

 Theme is a set of design tokens represented in CSS variables that differs from the default sets (base or semantic, or both).
 You can redefine them globally or only for a specific subtree of React app.
-Check [Usage in development](/style/design-tokens/design-tokens-usage-development/).
+Refer to [Usage in development](/style/design-tokens/design-tokens-usage-development/).

 <!-- ### Global theme